benallfree/laravel-stapler-images/readme.md

 ## Workarounds and bugfixes

 The core `codesleeve/stapler` package has a couple bugs that may be important to you.
-I have included patch files to fix the bugs and will keep these up to date with the required versions of `stapler`.

-After you run a `composer update`, you'll need to re-apply these patches.
-Here is a shell script to help out.
-I like this better than composer's hooks because sometimes `artisan` won't run if ServiceProvider dependencies are missing.

-    #!/bin/bash
-    rm -rf vendor/codesleeve/stapler
-    composer $1
-    git apply vendor/benallfree/laravel-stapler-images/codesleeve-stapler-rename_bugfix.patch
-    git apply vendor/benallfree/laravel-stapler-images/codesleeve-stapler-curl-open-basedir-fix.patch
-    php artisan clear-compiled
-    php artisan optimize
+To use my forked version of Stapler with the bugs fixed, do the following:

+In your composer.json:

+    "repositories": [
+      {
+          "type": "vcs",
+          "url": "git@github.com:benallfree/stapler.git"
+      }
+    "require": {
+        "codesleeve/stapler": "dev-master as 1.2.0",
+    },

+### Hashtag and long URL name fixes

+Two problems:

+1. If a URL containing a # (hash) is fetched, it will fail to use the proper file extension, this creating MIME type problems.
+2. If a URL is too long, it will faile to write to the file system.
+I fixed this by using shorter names.

 ### curl/open_basedir bug

 If you are on shared hosting, you may find that `open_basedir` is set and `curl` will fail to fetch URLs.
 To fix that, we have included a patch file with this package.

-    git apply vendor/benallfree/laravel-stapler-images/codesleeve-stapler-curl-open-basedir-fix.patch

 ### rename bug

 `codesleeve/stapler` renames files as part of processing URL downloads and using temporary files.
 If your temporary files are stored on a different volume, there is a [known PHP issue](https://bugs.php.net/bug.php?id=50676) that will cause a Laravel exception.
-To fix it, `@rename` should be used:
+To fix it, `@rename` should be used.

-    git apply vendor/benallfree/laravel-stapler-images/codesleeve-stapler-rename_bugfix.patch